russellgoodwin/asmart/README.md

 asmart v0.1
-Russell Goodwin, Illumio Fiend CTO, 22-04-2024
+Russell Goodwin, Illumio Field CTO, 22-04-2024

 asmart, or 'Attack Surface Mitigation And Reporting Tool' is a tool to review a current Illumio environment and identify various metrics around Workloads, activity and exposure.